rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 registerServiceWorker();
 {{< /highlight >}}

-- now the crucial part where you exchange the React state layer with the MobX state layer
+Now comes the refactoring part where you exchange a part of the React state layer with the MobX state layer.
+You will replace React’s context entirely in this part by passing the state down the component tree with the MobX stores.

-- let's start with the easier part: the user state layer
+Let’s start with the simpler part of the refactoring: the user state layer.
+On the home page, you will use MobX's bridging library to inject the needed store via `inject()` to the component.
+In addition, you will make the component observable via `observer()` for MobX reactions.
+If the MobX state changes, the component will react to it.
+In addition, the user store is used to store the users coming from the firebase realtime database.

 In *src/components/Home.js* file: